Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Introduction

 In summary, no generic method for the analysis of PE under nonlinear transformations and no ensuing excitation procedure for ADP exists.
-The main contribution of this paper is given by sufficient conditions on the system state that guarantee PE under polynomial transformations which appear e.g. in ADP-based optimal control \cite{Werbos.1992, Vamvoudakis.2010} and nonzero-sum differential game scenarios \cite{Liu.2014, Vamvoudakis.2011, Johnson.2015, Qu.2019, Zhao.2016, Kamalapurkar.2014, Kopf.2018, Zhang.2013}\comment{Kopf.2018 streichbar}.
-These conditions are then used for an a priori calculation of excitation signals for ADP-based differential games, which generalize optimal control problems.\comment{Da ich glaube, dass das Differentialspiel zumindest in die contribution erwähnt werden muss (es steht immerhin im Titel) habe ich das hier noch ergänzt} Our sufficient conditions lead to degrees of freedom regarding amplitudes and frequencies of the system state in this exemplary excitation procedure that can be utilized in order to account for problem-specific requirements such as low-pass characteristics.
-Simulation results demonstrate the effectiveness and validity of our method. \commentd{Falls Platz übrig, Erklärungen, was in welchem Abschnitt kommt, wieder rein.}
+The main contribution of this paper is given by sufficient conditions on the system state that guarantee PE under polynomial transformations which appear e.g. in ADP-based optimal control \cite{Werbos.1992, Vamvoudakis.2010} and nonzero-sum differential game scenarios \cite{Liu.2014, Vamvoudakis.2011, Johnson.2015, Qu.2019, Zhao.2016, Kamalapurkar.2014, Kopf.2018, Zhang.2013}.
+These conditions are then used for an a priori calculation of excitation signals for ADP-based differential games, which generalize optimal control problems.
+Our sufficient conditions lead to degrees of freedom regarding amplitudes and frequencies of the system state in this exemplary excitation procedure that can be utilized in order to account for problem-specific requirements such as low-pass characteristics.
+Simulation results demonstrate the effectiveness and validity of our method.

+In the next section, the excitation problem is stated.
+Our main result regarding sufficient conditions for the system state in order to guarantee PE is proposed in Section~{\ref{sec:excitation_conditions}}.
+An excitation procedure based on these conditions is given in Section~{\ref{sec:excitation_procedures}}.
+Simulation results in Section~{\ref{sec:simulation}} demonstrate the effectiveness and validity of our method before we conclude our paper.